c11umw/keepalived/README.md

 # keepalived
-Sample Scripts for keeppalived - used for our PiHoles
+Sample Scripts for keeppalived - used to create a VIP making our PiHoles High Available

 Visual Install and method inspired from: https://youtu.be/q-QIrzFeIxw?t=423